Chart Color Schemes

 Echuca has a typical household mix, with a lower-than-average median household size

-Family households constitute 67.4% of all households, including 24.2% couples with children, 30.5% couples without children, and 11.8% single parent families.
-Non-family households comprise the remaining 32.6%, with lone person households at 29.9% and group households making up 2.7%.
-The median household size is 2.3 people, which is smaller than the Rest of Vic. average of 2.4.
+Family households comprise 67.4% of all households, including 24.2% couples with children, 30.5% couples without children, and 11.8% single parent families.
+Non-family households constitute the remaining 32.6%, with lone person households at 29.9% and group households comprising 2.7%.
+The median household size is 2.3 people, smaller than the Rest of Vic average of 2.4.

 Frequently Asked Questions - Households